 In the middle of the show space stood a huge garden gnome with ‘PIMP’ spray-painted across his little chest.
 One of those huge carnival swing sets spun around above the catwalk.
 Half naked men were doing random jobs in the ‘garden’.
-Fergie kicked the show off singing ‘Milf Money’ (I kind of hate the song but that’s just me) wearing SS17 Philipp Plein (obvs) and she ended up being the first celebrity appearance of the night, followed by Paris Hilton (queen, loves it) walking the runway and then Fat Joe, who sang ‘All The Way Up’ in a convertible (which probs had hydraulics, it was ‘Ghettoland’ after all).
+Fergie kicked the show off singing ‘Milf Money’ (I kind of hate the song but that’s just me, but if you like milfs, I Recommended you read watchmygf xxx articles) wearing SS17 Philipp Plein (obvs) and she ended up being the first celebrity appearance of the night, followed by Paris Hilton (queen, loves it) walking the runway and then Fat Joe, who sang ‘All The Way Up’ in a convertible (which probs had hydraulics, it was ‘Ghettoland’ after all).
 Welcome to the Philipp Plein SS17 Show.

 Philipp Plein SS17